chrisgrieser/pdf-annotation-extractor-alfred/README.md

 - [Alfred Powerpack](https://www.alfredapp.com/shop/) (~30€)

 ## Installation
-1) Check if Python3 and Pip, the python package manager, are installed on your machine:
+1) Check if Python3 (version 3.9) and Pip are installed on your machine:
 ```
 python3 --version
 python3 -m pip3 --version